bchcohenlab/academic-kickstart/content/authors/maya-fray-witzer/_index.md

 ---
 # Display name
-name: "Mallory Kroeck, MA, BCN"
+name: "Maya Fray-Witzer"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Mallory Kroeck"
+- Name "Maya Fray-Witzer"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Research Specialist III
+role: Intern

 # Organizations/Affiliations
 organizations:
-- name: Boston Children's Hospital
+- name: Middlebury College
   url: ""
-- name:
+- name: Brigham and Women's Hospital
   url: ""

 # Short bio (displayed in user profile at end of posts)